bgoonz/docs-collection/google-chrome/native-client/pepper_beta/cpp/logging_8h.md

 <table><tbody><tr class="odd"><td>#define <a href="/docs/native-client/pepper_beta/cpp/logging_8h#a5cb259e0fd1a8c0c64fbc891bc273417" class="el">PP_DCHECK</a></td><td>(</td><td> </td><td>a</td><td>)</td><td>   assert(a)</td></tr></tbody></table>

-This macro asserts that 'a' evaluates to true.
+This macro asserts that ‘a’ evaluates to true.

 In debug mode, this macro will crash the program if the assertion evaluates to false.
 It (typically) has no effect in release mode.